 What Does the Florida Statute of Limitations Say About Car Accidents?

 The Florida statute of limitations does not specifically mention car accidents, but it does place time limits for filing lawsuits based on various causes of action.
-The vast majority of car accident lawsuits are based on the tort of negligence, which means the plaintiffs almost always have four years from the date of the accident to take legal action.
-There are other possible causes of action for a car accident lawsuit, but the time accident victims are given to file lawsuits is usually the same four years.
+The vast majority of car accident lawsuits are based on the tort of negligence, which means the plaintiffs almost always have two years from the date of the accident to take legal action.
+There are other possible causes of action for a car accident lawsuit, but the time accident victims are given to file lawsuits is usually the same two years.

 Car, Truck and Motorcycle Accident Lawsuits in Florida

-Car truck and motorcycle accident lawsuits in Florida must usually be filed within four years, and they can be brought by any party that suffered injury, loss or damage.
+Car truck and motorcycle accident lawsuits in Florida must usually be filed within two years, and they can be brought by any party that suffered injury, loss or damage.
 That means you can file a lawsuit to recover damages even if you were not behind the wheel of a passenger vehicle or riding a motorcycle.
 Plaintiffs do not have to prove their allegations beyond a reasonable doubt in a personal injury lawsuit because damages are awarded in civil cases based on the preponderance of the evidence.
 This means that plaintiffs prevail if they convince the court that their claims are more likely true than false.

 When personal injury plaintiffs meet this burden, they may be awarded damages to compensate them for their property damage, medical bills, lost income and pain and suffering.
 Punitive damages are not usually awarded in negligence cases, but they could be recovered in cases involving road rage incidents that are based on an intentional tort, such as assault.